Aguiar575/nodejs-backend-api/README.md

-# nodejs-backend-api
+# typescript-simple-api
-API to register companies, units, assets and users.
+this API is a crud of users 🤯